iGufrankhan/IBM_CLOUD_INTERNSHIP/README.md

   - Breakfast: Oats with milk and nuts
   - Lunch: Grilled chicken, brown rice, and vegetables
   - Dinner: Paneer with quinoa and salad

+Conclusion
+The Nutrition Agent effectively delivers personalized diet plans using AI and Cloud technologies.
+Challenges faced: data integration from multiple sources and prompt optimization.
+Future scope:

+Integration with fitness trackers for automated inputs.

+Support for regional diets and multilingual recommendations.

+Expansion into a mobile app for real-time accessibility.

+Acknowledgment & Thanking
+I sincerely thank AICTE, Edunet Foundation, and IBM SkillsBuild for providing this internship and the opportunity to learn and implement emerging technologies.

+I would like to thank Tarun Sir, Narendra Sir, Edunet Foundation, and IBM for their constant guidance and for giving me this wonderful opportunity to develop my skills in AI, Cloud Computing, and Data Analytics.

+This internship has enhanced my technical knowledge and given me the confidence to build real-world, scalable solutions.